maniaclab/snowmass-connect-docs/docs/software.md

         ilc
         rivet

-2. Installations in stash in `/collab/project/snowmass21/software/`.
-The software is also available via CVMFS in ` /cvmfs/stash.osgstorage.org/osgconnect/collab/project/snowmass21/software`
-The following contains a list of installed packages:
+These can run on the local host or if the executables are static they can be transferred to remote worker nodes for HTCCondor jobs in the OSPool.

+2. Installations in stash, `/collab/project/snowmass21/software/` includes the following
+packages:

         cepcenv
         Delphes-3.4.2